 |Describe management’s role in assessing and managing climate-related risks and opportunities.

-Equinix’s SPO is led by the SVP of Corporate Finance and Sustainability.
+Equinix’s Sustainability Program Office (SPO) is led by the Senior Vice President of Corporate Finance and Sustainability.
 The Program Office has a team of seven full-time equivalents (a vice president, three senior managers, a manager, a senior analyst, and an analyst) who are responsible for the day-to-day oversight of Equinix’s sustainability strategy, including how we are evolving our climate-related strategy.
-The SPO provides thought-leadership, knowledge, and program management to ensure Equinix has the people, programs, and systems in place to evolve our climate-related risk management across a range of material topics.
+The SPO provides thought leadership, subject-matter knowledge, and program management to ensure Equinix has the people, programs and systems in place to evolve its climate-related risk management across a range of material topics.
 The SPO collaborates across a range of functional areas related to material topics such as design and construction, operations, renewable energy and energy procurement, energy efficiency, and global procurement.
 The SPO reports directly to the CFO.

 For additional information, review the company’s CDP response questions C1.1a, C1.1b, C1.2a, C1.3a.

 |Describe the climate-related risks and opportunities the company has identified over the short, medium and long term.

 To prioritize relevant climate risks for Equinix, a qualitative climate screening was conducted in 2022 to identify, assess, and quantify Equinix’s climate-related transition and physical risks, as well as corresponding opportunities.
 Operational leaders across key functional business areas were engaged to establish a detailed understanding of how Equinix currently addresses climate risks to successfully execute business objectives.